 Origin: Rodi Garganico (Foggia, Italy) Station of surface.

 Cultural attribution: middle Acheulean, or perhaps ancient Acheulean, is not yet known.
 It has been found from a few days and we are now studying it.
 The sculpture is not defaced by alluvial tumbling, but has only light traces of transportation, that will be useful for the definitive cultural attribution.

 FIG. 10 Zoomorphic lithic sculpture published by THIEULLEN in 1900.

 It represents a mammal head, probably a fawn.

-Moreover, in the typology of the sculptures of heads of mammals of the lower Paleolithic, they do not are represented, neither the ears, neither the neck; however, if the man found them already made, it is possible that he used them, perfecting them with little retouchings.
+Moreover, in the typology of the sculptures of mammals heads of lower Paleolithic, are not represented, neither the ears, neither the neck.
+However, if the man found them ready-made, it is possible that he utilized them, improving them with few retouches.

 Origin: Paris (in a sand quarry, 31 rue Miollis, at 7 meters of depth).

-Cultural attribution: generically lower Paleolithic, in consideration that, in the successive periods, have not been used nodules of silex for making small sculptures.
+Cultural attribution: generically lower Paleolithic, in consideration that, in the successive periods have not been used nodules of flint for making small sculptures.

 FIG. 11 Two zoomorphic lithic sculptures published by E. HARROY in 1902.